in Sequoia National Park

 The trail starts near site 14 at Potwisha Campground.
-There are a couple parking spots at the trailhead for those who are not staying at the campground.
+A couple parking spots at the trailhead are available for those who are not staying at the campground.
 If those are full, you may park in a large lot across the road from the campground.

 The other good news is, the hike back is mostly all downhill.
 In the spring, when the temperatures in the foothills are accommodating and the river is flowing strong from the snow melt, this hike deserves to be on every itinerary.

 To get to the trailhead: From Southern California, take the 5 North to the 99 North.
 After 96 miles, take the 198 East toward Visalia.
 The 198 leads right to the park, where it becomes the Generals Highway.
 An entrance fee is charged to access the park.
 Four miles into the park, cross over the Marble Fork of the Kaweah River and Potwisha Campground is on the left.
-There is parking across from the campground for those not staying at Potwisha Campground can use for day use (like hiking to Marble Falls).
+To the right is a parking area across from the campground that those not staying at Potwisha Campground can use for day use (like hiking to Marble Falls).

 Trailhead address: Generals Highway (California 198), Sequoia National Park, CA 93262

 Trailhead coordinates: 36.51785, -118.80115 (36° 31′ 04.3″N 118° 48′ 04.1″W)

 View Sequoia National Park in a larger map